 Unfortunately, domestic violence exists in our society and will probably continue to exist.
-The Texas Family Code authorizes courts to issue a family violence protective order in situations that involve actual or threatened violence.
+The Texas Family Code authorizes courts to issue domestic violence protective orders in Frisco, McKinney, and Dallas, TX in situations that involve actual or threatened violence.
 To obtain a protective order, the applicant must sign an affidavit that states the facts related to the threats and/or injuries and the reasons the applicant fears there will be future improper behavior.
 If the affidavit is sufficient, the judge can sign an order requiring the perpetrator to stay away from the victim, including orders that the perpetrator not come within a given distance of the victim’s house, automobile, place of work, etc.

-The District Attorney’s office also has authority to seek a family violence protective order.
+The District Attorney’s office also has authority to seek a domestic violence protective orders in Frisco, McKinney, and Dallas, TX.
 That type of order is different from the form described above.

 Domestic Violence Personal Safety Plan